Gordon Hugenberger: Scholarship and career

 Hugenberger has served on the full-time and adjunct faculty of Gordon-Conwell Theological Seminary since 1974.
 He is currently a Ranked Adjunct Professor of Old Testament at the seminary.
 He also served as pastor of the Lanesville Congregational Church in Gloucester, Massachusetts from 1974-1997.
-Between 1997 and 2017, he has served as the senior minister of Park Street Church.
+Between 1997 and 2017, he served as the senior minister of Park Street Church.
 His scholarly interests include Hebrew grammar, Old Testament law and ethics, and Biblical theology.
 Dr. Hugenberger also regularly teaches various courses through Gordon-Conwell Theological Seminary, including "Exegesis in Judges", "Theology of the Pentateuch", and "Christ in the Old Testament".
 He served on the Translation Review Board for the English Standard Version (ESV) of the Bible, and he is currently writing a commentary on the Book of Judges in the Apollos Old Testament Commentary series.
 An expansion of his doctoral thesis ("Marriage as a Covenant: A study of Old Testament laws and ethics governing marriage developed from the perspective of Malachi") was published in 1994 by E.J.
 Brill & Co. as Marriage as a Covenant (reprinted in 1998 by Baker Book House).

 Based on his published research on marriage in the Bible, Hugenberger claims that sexual intimacy is intended by God to function exclusively within marriage as a covenant-ratifying and renewing act.
 It solemnly depicts the one-flesh bond that is definitional of marriage (Genesis 2:24), and it commits the couple before God, whether they are aware of it or not, to love each other as a part of their own body.
 With respect to questions about homosexuality, Hugenberger has published an extensive statement of his views, "Questions and Answers on Issues Related to Homosexuality and Same-Sex Marriage."
 In his sermons on the topic, Hugenberger stresses that it should be the hallmark of Christians to be far more offended by their own sins than they are by anyone else's and that the Bible gives no support for homophobia, hatred, self-righteousness, prejudice, or bigotry: immorality that is homosexual is no worse, and it is no better than immorality that is heterosexual.
 He concludes from the Bible, "We have a Lord who loves us, everyone of us, just as we are.
 We also have a Lord who loves us too much to leave us as we are."